 For more options check out TackleWarehouse.com page of ned plastics or read Ned Kehde’s suggestions for overlooked ned rig baits.

 If you want to make your ned rig more weedless, there are optional jigheads that offer either a wire guard or an offset hook to protect the hook point.
 I prefer the double wire guard for fishing a ned rig around snags.
 The offset hook jighead works but you have to consider things like the material, thickness, etc. to make sure you get a good hook penetration.
 You will miss some fish with this type head if the material is too spongy or elastic or if it is too thick with such a small opening.

 A weedless ned rig is good for skipping around docks, fishing around brush piles or stumps and on the edges of grass lines.

-There are several good weedless heads on the market.
-Some that we like that you should checkout would include the following:
+There are several good weedless heads on the market, like the 5 Fish Lures Ultimate Ned Head.
+Some others that we like that you should check out would include the following: